 DARZALEX in Combination with Carfilzomib, Lenalidomide, and Dexamethasone

-MASTER is a phase 2 study (MASTER) evaluating the efficacy and safety of DARZALEX in combination with D-KRd induction followed by AHCT and MRD-adapted consolidation therapy for patients with NDMM.10 Costa et al (2023)10 reported the results from the final analysis of the MASTER study at a median follow-up of 42.2 months.
+MASTER is a phase 2 study evaluating the efficacy and safety of DARZALEX in combination with D-KRd induction followed by AHCT and MRD-adapted consolidation therapy for patients with NDMM.10 Costa et al (2023)10 reported the results from the final analysis of the MASTER study at a median follow-up of 42.2 months.
 Results from the final analysis are reported below.

 Study Design/Methods